skolai/fewbit/README.md

 The complete list of reimplemented activation functions in this category is `celu`, `elu`, `hardswish`, `logsigmoid`, `mish`, `selu`, `sigmoid`, `silu`, `softplus`, `softsign`, `tanh`, and `tanhshrink`.

+### List of Modules

+Module `RandomizedLinear` is a replacement for default `Linear` module.
+It is used power of approximate matrix multiplication for memory saving.

 ## Assembly